 Camano Island has two state parks.
 Camano Island State Park includes 6700 feet of rocky shoreline.
 Hike through forest on the well groomed trails.
 Birding is popalar here.
 Enjoy crabbing, fishing, boating or even sailboarding on the Saratoga Passage.
 Take the 1-mile hike from Camano Island Park to neighboring Cama State Park.

 Cama State Park was originally a fishing village comprised of rustic beach front cabins The cabins have been saved and now offer families the opportunities to experience a beach vacation from days gone by.

-Coupeville, on Whidbey Island, is an idyllic small coastal town that will take you back in time.
-Known as Washington State’s second oldest town, it is the home to more preserved historic buildings than anywhere else in the state.
+Coupeville, Washington, is an idyllic small coastal town that will take you back in time.
+Known as Washington state’s second oldest town, it is home to more preserved historic buildings than anywhere else in the state.
 The town was established in the 1850s by Captain Thomas Coupe.